 Semi-permeable membrane and osmotic pressure

 Cells that make the body of the living thing are covered with semi-permeable membrane.
 There are so many tiny holes in semi-permeable membrane.
-A big particle like ugar is not passed though semi-permeable membrane, but a small particle like water can be passed.
+A big molecule like sugar is not passed though semi-permeable membrane, but a small molecule like water can be passed.
 Only water moves to the salt solution when water and the salt solution are partitioned with semi-permeable membrane.
 This phenomenon is called osmosis.
 Moreover, the pressure takes at this time is called an osmotic pressure.
 The phenomenon of osmosis is confirmed by using familiar foods.

 sugar, salt, cabbage, and kitchen bowl (2)